We've been featured in:

 • How could I report a housing data breach?

-• How much compensation could I be entitled to for a housing data breach?
+• How much compensation could I be entitled to?

 • How could I give my housing data breach claim the best chances of success?